Skip to main content

 If you've mastered the essentials of growing cannabis, it's time to step your game up with this plant training technique.

-What Is Topping?
+What Is Topping Marijuana?

-Cannabis topping is a type of high-stress training technique (HST) for both indoor and outdoor gardens that involves cutting off the main stem of the plant.
 Without topping, the cannabis plants will grow vertically and focus all their growth on their main stalk.
 In the end, you get a one long main cola with smaller stalks around it.

 Topping your cannabis plant can make it bushier.
 Instead of focusing on its vertical growth, it diverts its growth hormones to the smaller stalks surrounding the main stalk.
-The technique is performed during the vegetative stage of the growth cycle and produces more bud sites compared to no topping.

 What Are the Benefits Topping a Marijuana Plant?

 If done correctly, topping can have numerous benefits on your indoor or outdoor garden.
 Who doesn't want more flower buds with tons of trichome growth?
-While this training technique may seem a bit aggressive, it's an essential practice that can provide a beneficial amount of stress.

-Here are some of the many benefits of topping your marijuana plant.
+Here are some of the many benefits of topping your marijuana plant:

-• Can reduce vertical growth, which is especially helpful for height limitations in indoor gardens
+- Can reduce vertical growth, which is especially helpful for height limitations in indoor gardens

-• Provides the proper amount of light for developing bud sites below the main cola
+- Provides the proper amount of light for developing bud sites below the main cola

-• Stimulates horizontal (bushy) growth of smaller side branches
+- Stimulates horizontal (bushy) growth of smaller side branches

-• More colas means a larger yield at harvest
+- More colas means a larger yield at harvest

-What Are the Drawbacks of Topping?
+What Are the Drawbacks of Topping Weed?

 Topping your marijuana plant has obvious benefits, but not without some risks.
 Inexperienced growers may cut above the wrong node, create messy cuts, and perform other sloppy techniques.
 In addition, topping has the following disadvantages:

-• Can be stressful for plants
+- Can be stressful for plants

-• Require a long recovery time
+- Require a long recovery time

-• Can require a longer vegetative growth stage
+- Can require a longer vegetative growth stage

-• Can produce heavy bud sites that may require support
+- Can produce heavy bud sites that may require support

 Fimming vs. Topping

-Fimming and topping are both HST techniques used by growers to produce more bud sites, improve light penetration, and harvest huge yields.
 Both techniques are similar, and often confused, since they involve cutting off a plant’s top growth, but their minor differences are what makes all the difference.

 Topping: Involves cutting the plant between nodes